- BBachelors Available

 Cedar Fair Resort and Attraction Management

 Junior and senior classes are taught at an academic facility near Cedar Point amusement park in Sandusky, Ohio.
+The RAAM program can also be completed fully online.

 To learn more, contact the Professor and Founding Director, Dr. Swathi Ravichandran at 419-372-0733 or firstname.lastname@example.org.